saint0x/symphony-sdk/docs/RUNTIME.md

             - `ToolRegistry.getInstance().executeTool(toolName, parameters)` is called.
             - **Inside `ToolRegistry.executeTool()`**:
                 - The tool's registered `handler` function is retrieved.
-                - Input validation against the tool's `inputSchema` is performed (if schema exists).
+                - Input validation against the tool's `inputSchema` is performed.
                 - The `handler(parameters)` is invoked.
                 - The `ToolResult` from the handler is returned.
             - `AgentExecutor` records this `ToolResult` in its `toolsExecuted` array.